 What Kinds of Team Projects are Created?

 Interdisciplinary teams are asked to design, implement, and present on a project that improves the experience for graduate students and postdocs at Duke.
-Learn more about some of the team projects created by recent ELI participants:
+Learn more about some of the team projects created by recent ELI participants through the links below and through blog posts by recent teams:

 - Advice for the New Mentee